 The College provided accounting and development personnel to the Foundation without charge.
-During the years ended June 30, 2016 and 2015, the Foundation recognized revenue and related expense of \$31,842 and \$28,778, respectively, of which the Foundation has included in in-kind revenue and related management and general expenses, for contributed services received from the College based on the fair value of comparable services provided by third parties.
+During the years ended June 30, 2017 and 2016, the Foundation recognized revenue and related expense of \$28,687 and \$31,842, respectively, which has been included in in-kind revenue and related management and general expenses, for contributed services received from the College based on the fair value of comparable services provided by third parties.